jameslz/otu-upset/readme.md

-Visualization for OTU table instand of Venn diagram
+Visualization for OTU table instead of Venn diagram

 1. usage